mr0406/cinnamon-trees/README.md

 ---

-## 🌳 Why Decision Trees for Business Logic?
+## 🌳 Why Decision Trees for Business Logic

 **Business rules are naturally tree-like.** "If customer is VIP, then check order value.
 If over $500, apply big discount, otherwise small discount."
 This reads like a decision tree because it *is* one.